YottaDB/YDBDoc/MessageRecovery/errors.rst

 TRIGNAMBAD
 -----------------

 TRIGNAMBAD, Trigger initialization failed.
-Error while processing ^#t(tttt,cccc)
+Error while processing ^#t("tttt",cccc)

 Run Time/MUPIP Error: A trigger operation encountered a trigger definition for a trigger with an apparent internal inconsistency while looking for characteristic cccc of type tttt.